There is no visitor centre or ranger station located in Wellington Park. A number of sites have basic visitor facilities, as outlined below.

 The Myrtle Forest picnic area is a hidden gem amongst the ferns and myrtles of Collinsvale, and is the starting point for day walks to Collins Cap and ‘Sleeping Beauty’.
 The picnic area is a short walk from the car park, and provides low key day use facilities, including toilets.
 Vehicle access to the picnic shelter for visitors with special needs can be arranged by contacting the PWS on 6165 4053.

 The Waterworks Reserve is linked to Wellington Park via the Pipeline Track, a beautiful graded track that encompasses many remnants from Hobart’s historic water supply system.
 The Reserve contains all picnic and recreation facilities, and has great shelters and picnic areas.
-Sites can be reserved through the City of Hobart on 6238 2886.
+Sites can be reserved through Hobart council on 6238 2886.

 Tolosa Park is the main entry point to Wellington Park in the Glenorchy area, and is also the entry point to the Glenorchy Mountain Bike Park.
 Tolosa Park has many BBQ sites and full picnic facilities set among the natural surrounds of the water supply reservoirs and play areas for children.
 Sites can be reserved through the Glenorchy City Council on 6216 6800.